Time & Materials#

 Time journals#

-A job time journal records the time that a resource spends on a project.
-You need to create a time journal for each resource working on a job (see Resource Capacity).
+A project time journal records the time that a resource spends on a project.
+All resources require a journal of their own (see Resource Capacity).

-For the correct journal to be chosen when a user opens the Job Time Journals page, the user must be assigned to a resource and a journal in User Setup.
-The number of the resource is then entered on all journal lines automatically.
+For the correct time entries to be retrieved when a user opens the Project Time Journals page, the user must first be assigned to a resource and to a journal in User Setup.
+The selected resource is then entered on all journal lines automatically.

-Users for whom the Other Res. in Time Tracking checkbox has been selected on the User Setup page can also edit other resources’ journals.
+Users whom the Other Res. in Time Tracking checkbox is selected for in User Setup can also edit other resources’ journals.
 A message appears if a user cannot be assigned to a journal.

 The following table describes the most important fields found in time journals.